callumacrae/macr.ae/articles/introducing-deity.md

 ## Generators

 Deity has quite a few built in generators which can be used to generate many types of data.

+You can test all of the generator strings provided in this article by going to the [Deity website][Deity] and running them in the form at the top right.

 Here are a few of the most useful:

 ### String